B3none/audi-carplay-steps/MIB.md

    - Push both the left and right scroll wheel switches forward simultaneously for about 3 seconds.
 3. In the Green Menu, locate and select **MIB**:
    - Review installed options and explore system information.
+4. Look for the section relating to carplay / audi connect and activate it

 ## Step 4: Exit the MIB Toolbox
 1. To exit, press the **Menu** button.